The basics of hermit crab feeding

 Today, crustaceans are researched more often and, while we still do not have studies devoted to food toxicity specifically for land hermit crabs, we do have a better understanding of biological function and there is data available regarding invertebrates and other crustaceans from which we can gain information.

 This new list has been created with a specific audience in mind – hermit crab keepers who want to stray from the beaten path to try less common foods.
-There is nothing wrong with that desire but it is impossible for the LHCOS team to have such a depth of knowledge of every plant or tree that exists to be able to speak to its toxicity.
+There is nothing wrong with that desire but it is impossible for me to have such a depth of knowledge of every plant or tree that exists to be able to speak to its toxicity.
 So if you are in this group, you will be required to do some reading and make your own informed decisions about whether or not feeding something questionable is worth the risk.
-The team can offer you advice and opinions on these items but without research to back it up, we can’t speak in definites.
-I tried to collect some references here to get you started on your reading.
+I can offer you advice and opinions on these items but without research to back it up, I can’t speak in definites.
+I collected some references to get you started on your reading.
+Scroll to the bottom for those.

 Additionally, is it vitally important that you forage and harvest in an ethical manner and in accordance with all state and local laws.